The Night Austin Proves Why It's the Live Music Capital

 Walking Sixth Street, 10PM

-I walked north toward Sixth Street.
-The transition is physical — you cross the bridge and the sound changes.
+Walk north toward Sixth Street.
+The transition is physical — cross the bridge and the sound changes.
 SoCo is intimate.
 Sixth Street is a wall of noise.

-Dirty Sixth (the stretch between Brazos and I-35) was what I expected: college bars with bands cranking volume, drink specials on chalkboards, sidewalks packed with people.
-The music was competent but interchangeable.
+Dirty Sixth (the stretch between Brazos and I-35) is exactly what you'd expect: college bars with bands cranking volume, drink specials on chalkboards, sidewalks packed with people.
+The music is competent but interchangeable.
 Cover bands doing Tom Petty.
 A reggae act trying too hard.
-It was fun in the way that any party street is fun — energy without substance.
+It's fun in the way any party street is fun — energy without substance.

-But someone had told me to walk past Dirty Sixth and keep going east.
-East Sixth, they said.
-That's where it gets interesting.
+But the move is to walk past Dirty Sixth and keep going east.
+East Sixth is where it gets interesting.

 Antone's, 11PM